schooloffp/schooloffp/_posts/2020-12-05-whirlwind-tour-of-stack-for-beginners.md

 So what do these configurations contain and when do they get applied?

-**`<project_dir>/stack.yaml`** contains local package related configuration, **`~/.stack/global-project/stack.yaml`** also contains package related configuration but it is _only_ consulted in the cases where `Stack` is executed outside of a directory with a `stack.yaml` file. **`~/.stack/config.yaml`** contains a non-project configuration that can be used to change how `Stack` does what it does.
-For example which `hpack` binary `Stack` should use, or where `Stack` should put the executables it builds.
+**`<project_dir>/stack.yaml`** contains local package related configuration, **`~/.stack/global-project/stack.yaml`** also contains package related configuration but it is _only_ consulted in the cases where `stack`is executed outside of a directory with a `stack.yaml` file. **`~/.stack/config.yaml`** contains a non-project configuration that can be used to change how `stack`does what it does.
+For example which `hpack` binary `stack`should use, or where `stack`should put the executables it builds.

-Put another way, when `Stack` is executed from within a project, configuration is picked from `<project_dir>/stack.yaml` together with whatever default that is specified in `~/.stack/config.yaml`.
+Put another way, when `stack`is executed from within a project, configuration is picked from `<project_dir>/stack.yaml` together with whatever default that is specified in `~/.stack/config.yaml`.

-When `Stack` is executed outside of a project, `Stack` still needs a stack.yaml, hence the one specified in ~/.stack/global-project/stack.yaml is used together with whatever default is specified in ~/.stack/config.yaml.
+When `stack`is executed outside of a project, `stack`still needs a stack.yaml, hence the one specified in ~/.stack/global-project/stack.yaml is used together with whatever default is specified in ~/.stack/config.yaml.

 `<project_dir>/stack.yaml` and `~/.stack/global-project/stack.yaml` are said to contain project specific configuration options, while `~/.stack/config.yaml` contains default non project specific options.

-One might ask, what `Stack` commands can be executed outside of a directory where no `stack.yaml` file exists?
+One might ask, what `stack`commands can be executed outside of a directory where no `stack.yaml` file exists?

 A very good example of such is `stack new` which creates such a directory where a stack.yaml file will be created.
 Configurations found within `~/.stack/global-project/stack.yaml` (and also defaults within `~/.stack/config.yaml`) is then consulted.
-In this post, many more commands that can be executed outside of a `Stack` project would be touched upon.
+In this post, many more commands that can be executed outside of a `stack`project would be touched upon.

 > To see what project-specific configuration options there are, check [here](https://docs.haskellstack.org/en/stable/yaml_configuration/#project-specific-config).
 For non project configurations, check [here](https://docs.haskellstack.org/en/stable/yaml_configuration/#non-project-specific-config)